Saturation problems about forbidden $0$-$1$ submatrices: Saturation of

-Let $q'$ be the rightmost $1$ entry of $N'$ for which there exists a $1$ entry $q$ of $N$ which has a smaller row-index and a larger column-index compared to $q'$ (and let $q$ be the leftmost such entry).
-If $q$ and $q'$ exist then let $N_1$ be the $1$ entries of $N$ in the columns of $N$ left to the column of $q$ and let $N'_1$ be the $1$ entries of $N'$ in the columns of $N$ to the right of the column of $p$ and to the left (including) the column of $q'$.
-If $q$ and $q'$ do not exist, then let $N_1=N$ be all the $1$ entries of $N$ and let $N_1'$ be all the $1$ entries of $N'$ in the columns of $N$ to the right of the column of $p$.
+Having defined $q$ and $q'$ in all cases, let $N_1$ be the $1$ entries of $N$ in the columns of $N$ to the right of the column of $p$ and to the left (including) the column of $q$.
+Similarly, let $N'_1$ be the $1$ entries of $N'$ in the columns of $N'$ to the right of the column of $p'$ and to the left (including) the column of $q'$.

-Let the $1$ entry in $N$ in the column of $N$ preceding $q$ be $r$ (this must exist) and the $1$ entry in $N'$ in the column of $N'$ after $q'$ be $r'$ (if it exists).
-The submatrix of $M$ with opposite corners $q'$ and $q$ cannot contain $r$ or $r'$ by the choice of $q$ and $q'$.
-Also, $r$ and $q$ must form an $I'_2$ and also $r'$ and $q'$ must form and $I'_2$, which implies that $r$ and $r'$ must also form an $I'_2$.

 Both $N_1$ and $N_1'$ form occurrences of a vertically reflected identity matrix, say $N_1$ is an occurrence of $I'_{s}$, and $N'_1$ is an occurrence of $I'_{s'}$ for some $s,s'$.